FeesWizard

 What is the best alternative to Fortrade?

-Pepperstone is the strongest alternative for most users — best for active forex and cfd traders who want low spreads.
+Lightyear is the strongest alternative for most users — best low-fx investing app for the uk and eu with interest on cash.

 Why switch from Fortrade?